msramalho/bithackathon/README.md

 ### 0 - Continente Logistics Market Place (arranjar nome melhor)
  - Mobile app (MVP)
- - Users create a profile (name, number, photo?, address [could be multiple in the future], preferred contact [phone, insta, face, ...])
+ - Users create a profile (name, number, address [could be multiple in the future], preferred contact [phone, insta, face, ...])
  - A user can be a Poster or a Deliverer, ideally both
  - Posters create one (in the future more than one) shopping list
    - using the API endpoint `/search/freeText`